ayandele/bookworm-repo/README.md

 # BookWorm

 ## DESCRIPTION
-This is a web application that gives the user current best-selling book recommendations based on their genre of interest using the NYT Books and Google Books Thid Party APIs.
-When the user selects their genre from the dropdown menu, they are presented with the most recent best-sellers and some pertinent information, including the title, author, a brief description and a thumbnail photo of the book.
+This is a web application that gives the user current best-selling book recommendations based on their genre of interest using the NYT Books, Google Books and a Random Quote Generator API Thid Party APIs.
+When the user selects their genre from the dropdown menu, they are presented with the most recent best-sellers and some pertinent information about the book, including the title, author, a brief description and a thumbnail photo of the book.
+The user interface was designed with HTML, CSS and Bootstrap to give the user an optimal experience.
+The HTML elements that contain the book information were dynamically created using jQuery.

 ## LINKS